-I’m sure you have heard of the saying ‘you become what you constantly think about’ - and when you’re always thinking about kindness, it makes you want to be kind always.
+I’m sure many of you have heard of the saying ‘you become what you constantly think about’ - and when you’re always thinking about kindness, it makes you want to always be kind.

 Back in 2013, if you can still remember, there was a popular speech that went around.
 It was a graduation speech by George Saunders and he spoke beautifully about kindness, or rather, failures of kindness.
 Something I’ll always remember.